LiF-x/lifxmod.com/mods/lifx-knools-weapons.md

 <br>\- skill\_types.xml (needs to be built as mentioned above).<br>\- cm\_equipTypes.xml (needs to be built as mentioned above).<br>\- cm\_objects.xml &nbsp;(needs to be built as mentioned above).<br>\- object\_types.xml (Built for you as mentioned on the server and can be found in the db export folder ).<br>\- recipe.xml (Built for you as mentioned on the server and can be found in the db export folder ).<br>\- recipe\_requirement.xml (Built for you as mentioned on the server and can be found in the db export folder ).​​​

-1. ​​Run the "createModpack.bat" included in this pack to generate a mod pack to upload to [Yo Launcher](https://www.yolauncher.app/)
+1. ​​Run the "createModpack.bat" included in this pack to generate a modpack .zip to upload to your server on&nbsp;[Yo Launcher](https://www.yolauncher.app/)&nbsp;

 2. Upload to Yo Launcher as normal&nbsp;

-3. Enjoy
+3. Set modpack as active

+4. (Re)Launch YoLauncher to download the modpack for your client and join your server.